Spike-Zbb/Test-Just-The-Docs-Template/docs/Undoing_spike.md

 git reset: Moves the current branch to a previous commit, effectively undoing commits.
 It has different modes (--soft, --mixed, and --hard) depending on whether you want to keep or discard changes in the staging area and working directory.

 ## Revert
-git revert: Creates a new commit that undoes the effects of a previous commit without altering the commit history.
+git revert: Creates a nefw commit that undoes the effects of a previous commit without altering the commit history.
 This is useful for collaborative work as it preserves the commit timeline.

 ## Clean
 git clean: Permanently removes untracked files from the working directory, helpful when you want to clean up unnecessary files.